1 Samuel 22: Verses 9–10

 ^{9}Then answered Doeg the Edomite, who was set over the servants of Saul, and said, “I saw the son of Jesse going to Nob, to Ahimelech the son of Ahitub. ^{10}And he inquired of the Lord for him, gave him provisions, and gave him the sword of Goliath the Philistine.”

-The reference to Doeg the Edomite in 1 Samuel 21:7 becomes meaningful in the this part of narrative, which may add to the long-standing animosity between Israel and Edom (Genesis 25:25, 30; Numbers 20:1–21; Judges 3:7-11).
+The reference to Doeg the Edomite in 1 Samuel 21:7 becomes meaningful in this part of narrative, which may add to the long-standing animosity between Israel and Edom (Genesis 25:25, 30; Numbers 20:1–21; Judges 3:7-11).